• Skip to primary navigation

 We’re all crazy busy.

-Is there anyone out there that has time to prepare X amount of meals to eat every 3 hours?
+Is there anyone out there who has time to prepare X amount of meals to eat every 3 hours?

 If you are one of these people, I take my hat off to you.